 Santa Fe, a short drive down I-25, is a world-renowned destination offering unique historical perspectives and a diverse cultural heritage.
 As New Mexico’s capital, the “City Different” offers many attractions, including its unique architecture, the downtown Plaza, fine dining, museums, art galleries, cultural events, shopping, historical preservations, and the world-class Sant Fe Opera.

 The main headquarters home is in a canyon setting along the Vermejo Creek.
 The house is authentic adobe with portions being over 200 years old.
 The house contains three bedrooms, three baths, a large living room, dining area, kitchen, and study.
-Heat is provided by fireplaces, propane heater, radiant wall heaters, and wood stoves.
+Heat is provided by propane heaters and fireplaces.
 Interior walls are thick adobe and are plastered.
 Exterior walls are stucco over adobe.
 There are several patios-porches and a vine covered breezeway leading to a private patio bedroom.
 The front yard is fenced with a stucco adobe wall.

 Other housing includes a guest house at the main headquarters and a second adobe residence a mile up Vermejo Canyon.
 A smaller employee residence is located just south of Wagon Mound near the north boundry.
 Small corrals/horse pens are located at all residences as well as barns and sheds for storage.